michodgs25/1-health/README.md

 ## Acknowledgements-

-I'd like to acknowldge code institute love running walk through project which I took inspiration from.
-Social media platforms such as instagram and snapchat has inspired the user experience for this website.
+I'd like to acknowldge code institute love running walk through project and code institute whiskey mini walk through exercises. which I took inspiration from.
+Social media platforms such as instagram and snapchat has inspired the visual experience for this website.

 ## Credits-